The Bad, The Dad, and The Ugly

 • Sinners

 Sinners were anyone who was racially a Jew, but did not actively practice Judaism or engage in holy living.
-Like modern-day “cultural Christians,” most were functional atheists living their lives with complete disregard for The Almighty.
+Like modern-day “cultural Christians,” most were functional atheists living their lives in complete disregard for The Almighty.
 Most were drunkards and adulterers, worthless layabouts who pimped, defrauded, and robbed to feed their own debauchery.

 2. The Religious Insiders

-• The Legal Experts (Scribes)
+• The Legal Experts (aka Scribes)

 These guys were genuine scholars, experts on anything and everything written in what we now call the Old Testament.
 Their grasp of the Scriptures was literally encyclopedic.
 They not only knew what the Bible said on any topic you could name, but also knew where to find it!

-It was a challenge to deal with the Bible in those days.
+It was a challenge to deal with the Bible back in those days.
 Though the words are identical across the millennia, the Scriptures in Jesus’ time were not physically packaged in relatively effortless-to-use volumes like our modern Bibles.

 The scribes were essentially human printing presses, hence their name.
 Their primary mission in life was laboriously transcribing the Scriptures from one scroll to another, all written by hand using pen-and-ink.
 Spend your entire life in such a disciplined pursuit and you would be a subject-matter expert, too!

 Pharisees imageIt was a labor of love and devotion to the One True God and they took their responsibilities quite seriously.
-Just for one example, every time they encountered a name of God in the texts, they would stop writing and pray before proceeding.
+Just for one example, every time they encountered the name of God in the texts, they would stop writing and pray before proceeding.

 Their accuracy and effectiveness at this crucial task cannot be understated or minimized.
 We owe our very salvation to their labors because the teachings of Jesus and His apostles are founded upon the Old Testament those scribes so arduously transcribed.